Singh-OmDev/ATS-Resume-Tailor/README.md

  <img width="1898" height="881" alt="image" src="https://github.com/user-attachments/assets/ec6f806e-aa1d-410e-9dca-071564933ee2" />

 A powerful web application that helps job seekers tailor their resumes to specific job descriptions using advanced AI.
-It analyzes your resume against a JD, provides an ATS score, and generates optimized content to help you get hired.
+It analyzes your resume against a JD, provides an ATS score, and generates optimized content to help you get hired

 ##  Key Features
 - **🤖 AI-Powered Analysis**: Uses **Llama 3 (via Groq)** for deep semantic analysis of resumes and JDs.